 Our toys have been relocated to one central location – the new “play room” in our basement/den area.
 One spot – not spread all over the house.
 It’s amazing, I’ll tell you.

-I was inspired by Large Family Logistics and Large Families on Purpose that bedrooms should be for sleeping and privacy.
+I was inspired by Large Family Logistics that bedrooms should be for sleeping and privacy.
 When I started thinking on that, it made sense to me.
 I don’t go to my bedroom to play.
 I go there to sleep or because I’m about to have a break down and need a minute.

 When my kids had toys in their room, it was easier for them to disobey…because at a young age, they think if you can’t see them, it’s totally okay for them to disregard what you said.
 But when their toys are located in a communal area where everyone is, it keeps them accountable (which is also why our computer is in the living room on full display.)